mit-rss/visual_servoing/README.md

 We have two algorithms to implement, SIFT and Template Matching.
 Each algorithm has strengths and weaknesses, and the goal for this lab will be to get a better feel for what they are.

-Check out **computer_vision/sift_template.py** in the lab4 folder.
+Check out **computer_vision/sift_template.py** in the `scripts` folder.
 In there you will find two partially completed functions.
 Each function tries to find a templated image in a larger background image, and returns the bounding box coordinates of the target object in the background.

 **On implementing SIFT**
 Test your algorithm against the CITGO dataset.
 This dataset should give you the stronger results.
 Run **python cv_test.py citgo sift**